 The batsman out in the circumstances of 38.1 is the one whose ground is at the end where the wicket is put down.
-See Laws 25.6 (Transgression of the Laws by a batsman who has a runner) and 30.2 (Which is a batsman's ground).
+See Laws 25.6 (Dismissal and conduct of a batsman and his/her runner) and 30.2 (Which is a batsman's ground).